 The next big expansion is a $143 million town centre and shopping precinct.

 Currently, the Anglican School Googong caters for Early Learning through to early high school, though it’s set to expand to Year 12.
 The NSW Government has approved plans for a public primary school adjacent to the Googong North Village Centre and a secondary school in Googong Central.
+Families are well served by ‘Club Googong’ (including lap pool and gym), Beltana Park and Rockley Oval sportsgrounds.

 Long-term development for roads